Skip to content

 Best Practices

-• Use PTTL in conjunction with EXPIRE or PEXPIRE commands to manage key expiration effectively
+• Use PPTL in conjunction with EXPIRE or PEXPIRE commands to manage key expiration effectively

 Alternatives